Canon Wide Format Guide

 The TM Unified Printer Driver

-The TM Unified Printer Driver allows users to print to any imagePROGRAF TM Series large format inkjet, without the need to install additional drivers for each model.
+The TM Unified Printer Driver allows users to print to any imagePROGRAF TM Series large format inkjet without needing additional drivers for each model.
 This helps make it a hassle-free installation process for multiple devices within the same environment.

 The Windows® driver and Macintosh® driver incorporate simplified page setup options, one-touch borderless printing, expanded color settings, and much more into a printer driver that is intuitive and easy to operate while still giving even the most advanced users the tools needed to help stay productive.

 Direct Print & Share

-Easily share and/or print .cpfx PosterArtist, PDF, TIFF, JPEG, and HP-GL/2 files, through the user-friendly interface.
-In addition, you can set-up hot folders on your desktop by clicking the Shortcut Print feature.
-Then you can go ahead and drag and drop the files you wish to print into these folders and the job will start automatically.
+Easily share and print .cpfx PosterArtist, PDF, TIFF, JPEG, and HP-GL/2 files, through the user-friendly interface.
+In addition, you can set up hot folders on your desktop by clicking the Shortcut Print feature.
+Then you can go ahead and drag and drop the files you wish to print into these folders, and the job will start automatically.
 This makes handling digital image processes a breeze.

 Free Layout Plus

 Nest, tile, and create custom layouts before printing your files with this print utility.
 Use the plug-in feature to print directly from Microsoft Office programs.

-Accounting Manager software serves as a powerful feature that can help users accurately manage printing costs and other information that is increasingly important in today's economic environment.
+Accounting Manager software is a powerful feature that can help users accurately manage printing costs and other information that is increasingly important in today's economic environment.

-With the Accounting Manager software you can track how much ink and paper is being consumed when printing in large format jobs.
-Costs can be assigned to ink and paper to determine expenses based on your own "Cost of Goods".
-Each individual ink tank and each paper type can have its own cost associated to it.
+With the Accounting Manager software, you can track how much ink and paper is being consumed when printing in large format jobs.
+Costs can be assigned to ink and paper to determine expenses based on your own "Cost of Goods."
+Each ink tank and each paper type can have its own cost associated with it.

-Canon's included PosterArtist Lite poster creation software gives users the ability to quickly and easily create professional large format prints and now supports the creation of multilingual posters and tiling!
-Users simply follow the program's four (4) easy steps to create posters that can be used in applications such as office Presentations, Trade shows, Retail Signage, and much, much more.
+Canon's included PosterArtist Lite poster creation software allows users to quickly and easily create professional large-format prints and supports the creation of multilingual posters and tiling!
+Users follow the program's four (4) easy steps to create posters that can be used in applications such as office Presentations, Trade shows, Retail Signage, and much more.